 All too often I meet with clients that have grand ideas for investing or other business projects for cash flow, but they don’t have a thorough and sensible plan to get there.
-I have found a two-part solution for myself and hundreds of clients over the years that has given me calm assurance that I can reach my goals:
+I have learned time and time again, that a 10-Year Plan is critical to set the path for the business and then build annual plans around it.

 Now, this process may seem a little overwhelming or complicated at first, but the beauty of having a small business is that you can be agile and quick to change the course of your ship.
 You can make executive decisions and implement them rather quickly.
 Large companies can’t do this.
 You are the captain of your ship and generally don’t have to answer to anyone, (except, perhaps, your family, backers/investors, or banker).
 You can make things happen much faster than any Wall Street executive.
 Use this to your advantage – start with a plan!

 Sit down in that special place where you feel like you can think clearly, (which could be anywhere from your home office to the mountains, the beach, the park, or the local library), and create your “ideal scene.”
 What does your life look like now, and what do you want it to look like, (at least within your business), one year, three years, five years, and even ten years from now?
 You and your Board of Advisors need to know what you’re planning for.
 A plan without specific goals is like taking a trip without a destination.